 Winter is well and truly upon us.
-It’s only December but we’ve already had storms, fallen trees, power cuts and snowfall.
+Over the past couple of months we’ve had storms, fallen trees, power cuts and snowfall.
 This turbulent weather means more wind and rain alongside plunging temperatures.
 For those working in these adverse conditions they will face many challenges and hazards therefore they must be dressed in the appropriate winter workwear and PPE essentials.

 What Winter Workwear And PPE Do I Need?